 Tooth loss can have a massive impact on your smile appearance and oral health.
 There are times when a tooth extraction cannot be prevented for reasons that are beyond our control.
-The reasons for extractions can include a severely decayed tooth, wisdom teeth, or orthodontic purposes.
-At iTooth Family Dentistry, we perform tooth extractions with sedation options and will take great care to ensure your speedy recovery.
+The reasons for extractions can include a severely decayed, broken or fractured tooth, wisdom teeth, or orthodontic purposes.
+At iTooth , we perform tooth extractions and will take great care to ensure your speedy recovery.

 What are Tooth Extractions?

-Tooth extractions involve entirely removing a tooth from its socket, and it is performed to preserve your oral health or enhance your smile aesthetics.
+Tooth extractions involve entirely removing a tooth and its roots from its socket, and it is performed to preserve your oral health or enhance your smile aesthetics.
 Based on the positioning of a tooth, a simple or surgical procedure will be carried out to remove the tooth.

 If a tooth lies above the gum line and is appropriately visible, we will remove it with dental forceps in a simple process.
-When a tooth is impacted in the gums, an incision is made on the gums, and the tooth is broken into several pieces and pulled out.
+When a tooth is impacted in the gums, an incision is made on the gums, bone is relieved and the tooth may be sectioned into several pieces to be removed.